Stacking dependence of carrier-interactions in multilayer graphene systems

 To address multilayers, we first discuss the case of C2DES models whose exchange and correlation energies exhibit a systematic dependence on their chirality index $J$.
 As we see from Eq.~(\ref{eq:exchange_coupling}) that the exchange energy is approximately proportional to $k_{\rm F}$ irrespective of the interaction strength.
 The positive value of $C_1$ for $J=1$ reflects the dominance in this case of interband exchange.
 For $J>1$, the interband contribution is suppressed because of the larger chirality indices and the exchange energy turns negative ($C_1<0$).
 For the correlation energy in the strong coupling limit, we find from Eq.~(\ref{eq:correlation_strong_coupling}) that $\varepsilon_{\rm corr}=(e^2 / \epsilon_0) k_{\rm F} D_1+J\varepsilon_{\rm F} D_0+\cdots$, where $\varepsilon_{\rm F}$ is the Fermi energy.
 Note that $C_1=-D_1$; thus for $J>1$ $\varepsilon_{\rm corr}$ is positive ($D_1>0$), whereas for $J=1$ $\varepsilon_{\rm corr}$ is negative ($D_1<0$).
 In the weak coupling limit, we see from Eq.~(\ref{eq:correlation_weak_coupling}) that $\varepsilon_{\rm corr}\propto v_{\rm F}k_{\rm F} a_{\rm F}^2\propto k_{\rm F}^{2-J}$.

 Figure \ref{fig:exchange_correlation_energy} illustrates these properties of C2DES models and compares these exchange-correlation energy properties with those of multilayer graphene systems.
-For multilayer graphene, at low densities, the exchange and correlation energies follow those of the largest $J$ C2DES model contained within its low-energy bands, but as the carrier density increases, the exchange and correlation energies begin to approach those of monolayer graphene.
-The exchange and correlation energies at low densities are dominated by the largest relevant chirality indices because they are responsible for the flattest band crossings and the largest density of states (DOS).
+For multilayer graphene, at low densities, the exchange and correlation energies follow those of the largest $J$ C2DES model contained within its low-energy bands because they are responsible for the largest density of states (DOS).
 For example, for ABA stacking the exchange and correlation energies at low densities follow those of a $J=2$ C2DES because a $J=2$ C2DES has a larger DOS than a $J=1$ C2DES.
+As the carrier density increases, interlayer hopping becomes less important and the exchange and correlation energies begin to approach those of monolayer graphene.

 {\em Summary and Discussion} --- In this paper we have exploited the simple dependence of band wavefunctions on momentum orientation to simplify many-electron perturbation theory calculations for multilayer graphene, and to bring out the relationship between stacking sequence and carrier-carrier interaction phenomena in this interesting class of materials.
 By explicit calculations for a variety of different structures we have shown that the exchange self-energies and related exchange-correlation energy features in multilayer graphene systems follow those of C2DES models at low carrier densities, but cross over to be more similar to those of monolayer graphene as carrier densities increase.
-The rotational transformation of the chiral wavefunction is very general and can be applied even in the presence of an interlayer potential difference or remote hopping terms, unless momentum-dependent hopping terms do not appear in the Hamiltonian.
+The rotational transformation of the chiral wavefunction is very general and can be applied even in the presence of site energy variations or remote hopping terms, unless momentum-dependent hopping terms do not appear in the Hamiltonian.
 For example, if the remote interlayer hopping term $\gamma_2$ is included in the Hamiltonian, it modifies $\{c_i\}$, but not the angular part of the wavefunction in Eq.~(\ref{eq:wavefunction_rotated}).

+The model we employ, however, does not include momentum-dependent remote interlayer hopping terms.
+We also use the weak-coupling RPA in the calculation.
+Both limit the applicability of our calculations to moderate to high carrier densities, and at very low carrier densities correlations frequently become strong and lead to broken symmetry ground states not captured by the RPA\cite{kotov2012}.